ahmadfaisal9900/Pakistani-Sign-Language-Classification/README.md

-# Pakistani Sign Language Recognition using PKSLMM Dataset
+# Pakistani Sign Language Recognition using PkSLMNM Dataset

 ## Introduction
 Pakistani Sign Language (PSL) research has been limited due to the scarcity of annotated datasets and comprehensive studies.
-This project aims to address this gap by utilizing the PKSLMM dataset to develop a robust PSL recognition system.
+This project aims to address this gap by utilizing the PkSLMNM dataset to develop a robust PSL recognition system.
 Through data augmentation and advanced deep learning techniques, the system extracts temporal and spatial features from sign videos for accurate classification.

 ## Features

 ### Dataset Preparation
-- Data augmentation and frame extraction from PKSLMM dataset videos.
+- Data augmentation and frame extraction from PkSLMNM dataset videos.
 - Hierarchical directory structure for training, validation, and testing sets.

 ### Feature Extraction